Big Pigeon in Southwest Iowa

 Ploiesti Air Raid

-As WWII progressed, Mediterranean Theater US Army Air Force units were progressively stationed in Algeria, Tunisia, Libya, and Italy.
+As WWII progressed, US Army Air Force units were progressively stationed in Egypt, Morocco, Algeria, Tunisia, Libya, and Italy.

 The Fifteenth Air Force

-From 1 November 1943 until the end of World War II, most US air power in the Mediterranean Theater was under the Fifteenth Air Force, with headquarter first in Tunis and later in Bari, Italy.
-In late 1943, a complex of airfields at Foggia, Italy, east of Naples near the Adriatic Coast, became available.
+From 1 November 1943 until the end of World War II, US heavy bombers and their fighter escorts in the Mediterranean Theater were under the Fifteenth Air Force, with headquarter first in Tunis and later in Bari, Italy.
+In late 1943, a complex of airfields at Foggia in the Apulia region of southeast Italy, east of Naples and near the Adriatic Coast, became available.

 From these airfields, thousands of men flew to their deaths.
 During WWII, the Fifteenth Air Force lost over 2,000 heavy bombers, six of whom appear on the following list.